DevExpress-Examples/asp-net-web-forms-spreadsheet-download-file-on-custom-ribbon-item-click/Readme.md

 ASPxSpreadsheet in this example loads data from a database, so the default file dialogs are disabled.

 Note that a cell doesn't get the value an end-user entered until the user clicks Enter or tabs out of this cell.
 As a result the issue with saving an entered value may occur if the value was not submitted.
-To force submission of the last entered value, call the <p>In v18.1 we introduced the [ASPxClientSpreadsheet.ApplyCellEdit](https://docs.devexpress.com/AspNet/js-ASPxClientSpreadsheet.ApplyCellEdit).
+To force submission of the last entered value, call the [ASPxClientSpreadsheet.ApplyCellEdit](https://docs.devexpress.com/AspNet/js-ASPxClientSpreadsheet.ApplyCellEdit) method.

 ## Documentation